Viral video: Man who threatened Saudi tourists with knife in Turkey arrested

-After a clip went viral on social media, showing a Turkish man threatening Saudi tourists in Turkey, the Kingdom's embassy confirmed the man's arrest through a statement on Wednesday.
+After a clip went viral on social media, showing a Turkish man threatening Saudi tourists in Turkey on July 2, the Kingdom's embassy confirmed the man's arrest through a statement on Wednesday.

-In the circulating video, the man is seen holding a knife while shouting at two Arab tourists who are seated outside a cafe.
+In the circulating video, the 43-year-old man, identified as M.I, is seen holding a knife while shouting at two Arab tourists who are seated outside a cafe in Maslak district.
 The man is heard saying, "Don't speak Arabic, you are in Turkey."

 Taking to X, the embassy reported that the competent Turkish authorities arrested the person who was threatening the citizens with the 'sharp' object.
 A detailed statement was issued after his arrest.